 This tells you when the meat is cooked in the middle but still juicy.

-Meatballs are done when their outside is golden brown and crispy, and their internal temperature is between 160°F and 165°F.
+The best gluten-free meatballs are done when their outside is golden brown and crispy, and their internal temperature is between 160°F and 165°F.

 Yes, you can add the meatballs in a non-stick frying pan, no need for oil.